Frequently asked questions about NASA's use of radioisotope power systems

 NASA research and development dollars are invested to meet the needs of its strategic plans, such as the 2010 science plan for NASA's Science Mission Directorate and the 2011 decadal survey for planetary science conducted by the National Academy of Sciences.
 The decadal survey calls for NASA to consider a variety of solar, battery and nuclear power systems to enable a wide range of demanding missions.

 The latest Draft NASA Technology Roadmap [November 2010] includes a chapter on Space Power and Energy Storage, which forecasts NASA technology development efforts in chemical systems (fuel cells and batteries), solar energy (photovoltaic and thermal systems), radioisotope power systems, fission power, and fusion power.
-The high priority of radioisotope power systems, particularly the new ASRG, was affirmed in early 2012 by the National Academy of Sciences report "NASA Space Technology Roadmaps and Priorities: Restoring NASA's Technological Edge and Paving the Way for a New Era in Space."
+The high priority of radioisotope power systems was affirmed in early 2012 by the National Academy of Sciences report "NASA Space Technology Roadmaps and Priorities: Restoring NASA's Technological Edge and Paving the Way for a New Era in Space."

 What do taxpayers receive for investments in space nuclear research and technology development?